Kong/docs.konghq.com/app/enterprise/0.33-x/workspaces/examples.md

 ---
-title: Examples
+title: Workspace Examples
 book: workspaces
 chapter: 3
 ---

-# Workspaces Examples
+## Introduction

 This chapter aims to provide a step-by-step tutorial on how to set up workspaces, entities, and see it in action.